cabbibo/wombs/README.md

   - figure out physics simulation particles
   - Clean up code
   - Figure out make and make build!

+  - Try to make more things into functions that return what you want!
+    - these components are healthier for modularity

+  - Try to set up some standards for vertex and fragment shaders,
+    - so it is easier to seperate the two!

   - Textures should be utils, not in Wombs!